chef/chef-web-docs/chef_master/source/windows.rst

 (The recommended amount of RAM available to the chef-client during a chef-client run is 512MB.
 Each node and workstation must have access to the Chef server via HTTPS.
 Ruby version 1.9.1 or Ruby version 1.9.2 with SSL bindings is required.)

-The Microsoft Installer Package (MSI) for Microsoft Windows is available at http://www.chef.io/chef/install/.
-From the drop-downs, select the operating system (``Windows``), then the version, and then the architecture.
+The Microsoft Installer Package (MSI) for Microsoft Windows is available at https://downloads.chef.io/chef.

 After the chef-client is installed, it is located at ``C:\chef``.
 The main configuration file for the chef-client is located at ``C:\chef\client.rb``.